rails/rails/guides/source/action_controller_overview.md

 ### RESTful Downloads

 While `send_data` works just fine, if you are creating a RESTful application having separate actions for file downloads is usually not necessary.
 In REST terminology, the PDF file from the example above can be considered just another representation of the client resource.
-Rails provides an easy and quite sleek way of doing "RESTful downloads".
+Rails provides a slick way of doing "RESTful" downloads.
 Here's how you can rewrite the example so that the PDF download is a part of the `show` action, without any streaming:

 ```ruby
 class ClientsController < ApplicationController